edmundhung/conform/docs/intent-button.md

 }
 ```

-Conform is also utilizing the requestIntent helper to trigger the validate intent based on input and blur event.
+Conform is also utilizing the `requestIntent` helper to trigger the `validate` intent on input or blur event.